Corvus.Quantum

 Quantum-Resilient Secure Streaming

-A battle-proven, quantum-resilient streaming platform built on Apache Kafka, deployable on-premises or via cloud services like Azure Event Hubs.
-Tested and operational in active combat zones in Ukraine, it delivers end-to-end post-quantum encryption for real-time data transmission across text, audio, and video.
+Corvus.Quantum is a battle-proven, quantum-resilient streaming platform built on Apache Kafka.
+It delivers end-to-end post-quantum encryption for text, audio, and video in real time.
+The platform deploys on-premises or via Azure Event Hubs.
+Tested and operational in active combat zones in Ukraine.

 System Architecture

 Corvus.Quantum combines Apache Kafka's distributed streaming backbone with post-quantum cryptographic layers.
-The platform can be deployed on-premises or on cloud infrastructure using Azure Event Hubs with Kafka protocol support, enabling flexible deployment across classified and commercial environments.
-Data producers encrypt payloads using NTRUEncrypt before publishing to Kafka topics, and consumers decrypt only after key verification.
-A Zero Trust perimeter enforces continuous authentication at every boundary, while the key distribution layer supports both physical unclonable keys and Quantum Key Distribution protocols.
+The platform deploys on-premises or on cloud infrastructure via Azure Event Hubs.
+This supports both classified and commercial environments.
+Data producers encrypt payloads using NTRUEncrypt before publishing to Kafka topics.
+Consumers decrypt only after key verification.
+A Zero Trust perimeter enforces continuous authentication at every boundary.
+The key distribution layer supports both physical unclonable keys and Quantum Key Distribution (QKD) protocols.

 ZERO TRUST PERIMETER PRODUCERS PY JAVA SDK Integration TXT AUD VID ENCRYPTION NTRUEncrypt CRYSTALS-Kyber KAFKA CLUSTER Encrypted Topic 1 Encrypted Topic 2 Encrypted Topic N Fault-Tolerant On-Prem / Azure Event Hubs DECRYPTION NTRUEncrypt Key Verification KEY DISTRIBUTION LAYER Physical Unclonable Keys | Quantum Key Distribution (QKD)